How social life works on a small island

 The social calendar

-- Charity events: numerous galas, fun runs, and fundraisers throughout the year.
-Great networking opportunities.
+- Charity events and fundraisers: galas, fun runs, school events, service-club activities, and cause-based gatherings happen throughout the year.

 Island social life has real tradeoffs.
 Being honest about them helps you prepare rather than being disappointed.